manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 Each request array can have one of the

-* body -  the API endpoint POST payload
+* body - it's content goes as the payload of the HTTP request
 * index/cluster  - index/cluster name
 * id - document id
-* query - endpoint parameters
+* query - endpoint URL parameters (not to be confused with `query` found in the payload of some responses)

 Depending on the request, some of the parameters are mandatory.

-On the body payload there is no check regarding the validity made before sending the request.
+On the body payload there is no check regarding the validity of it's structure before sending the request.

 ### Responses